EnquistLab/enquistlab.github.io/_posts/2015-09-24-intro-to-unixlinux-shell.md

 $ man head
 ```

-These are basically the same but each show the different parameters or flags for different options.
+These are basically the same but each show the different parameters or flags/switches for different options.
 The following line will print the first 10 lines of a given file, rather than just the header or head of the file.

 ```
 $ head -n 10 /path/to/file